 Below, bar charts summarise the progress data displayed in the Matrix.
 Each bar chart uses a different unit of measurement, giving a different degree of accuracy to your progress calculations.
-Broadly speaking, progress measures become finer as you descend down the list below.
 Choose the most appropriate measure of progress based on the information below:

-Attainment Colour Bands (always displayed) - A broad measure of progress.
-Most appropriate for measuring progress on a relative approach to assessment such as a Point in Time Assessment or when measuring progress through GCSE Grades or Numbers.
-Here, expected progress is defined as a pupil retaining the same attainment colour over time i.e. being Expected or Above Expected at the Start of Year 2 and sustaining that position until Year 2 Spring when the Range to Use ended.
+Attainment Colour Bands (always displayed) - Most appropriate for measuring progress on a relative approach to assessment such as a Point in Time Assessment or when measuring progress through GCSE Grades.
+Here, expected progress is defined as a pupil retaining the same attainment colour over time i.e. being Expected at the Start of Year 6 and continuing to work at the Expected level over the period of time defined in the Range to Use.

-The idea of retaining colour over time can also be applied to a linear result type where pupils progress from one grade to the next.
-In this case, a learner will need to 'jump' through a certain number of grades in order to retain their colour.
+The idea of retaining colour over time can also be applied to a linear/levels result type where pupils progress from one level to the next.
+In this case, a student will need to 'jump' through a certain number of grades in order to retain their colour.
 However, generally schools using linear approaches to tracking will use Units of Assessment and Points (see below) to measure progress as these provide more accurate progress measures.

 The report doesn't have any pupils in it?